ju5tu5/dataviz/workshop/1-geomapping/Readme.md

 ## Submission

 Submit your plot on [dataviz.nl](http://dataviz.nl) before Sunday, 30 November 23:59.
+Note: submissions opens on Wednesday.

 > **Important: submissions can only include one (1) file, embed your JavaScript code and images in an HTML document.**
 > For the selfie; you can also upload it somewhere such as your own web server or something like [tinypic](http://tinypic.com).